annelo-msft/gists/lro/readme.md

 Clients return these types from both protocol methods and convenience methods that start the operation on the service.

+### Polling operation subclients

-In OpenAI, an example is:
+In OpenAI, an example is the `RunOperation` type, returned from both protocol and convenience `AssistantClient.CreateRun` methods.

 ```csharp
 public class RunOperation : OperationResult